Centre asks states to form committees for smooth COVID-19 vaccination drive

 The DTF will develop a robust communication planning at all levels to "address rumour mongering as well as vaccine eagerness", track blocks and urban areas for adherence to timelines for various activities required for introduction of COVID-19 vaccin, besides ensuring timely disbursal of funds at all levels and sharing feedback at state level for review.

-The terms of references mention that SSC should meet at least once a month, STF once a fortnight, and DTF once a week.
+The terms of references mention that SSC should meet at least once a month, STF once a fortnight, and DTF once a week.with agency inputs